nuxt/nuxt/docs/3.api/3.utils/once.md

 ## Purpose

-The `once` function is designed to execute a given function or block of code only a single time in a specific scenario:
+The `once` function is designed to execute a given function or block of code only once during:
-- During server-side rendering but not during hydration
+- server-side rendering but not hydration
-- On client-side navigation
+- client-side navigation

-This is useful for code that should only be executed once, such as logging an event or setting up a global state.
+This is useful for code that should be executed only once, such as logging an event or setting up a global state.

 ## Usage